Rhyd-Lewis/GCol/docs/demo/Demo.rst

 =======================================

-In this section, we demonstrate the functionality of the ``gcol`` library’s routines using both textual and graphical output.
-If you have not done so already, the ``gcol`` library should first be installed by typing the following at the command line: ``python pip install gcol``, and then restarting the kernal.
+In this section, we demonstrate the functionality of the ``gcol`` library’s routines.
+If you have not done so already, the ``gcol`` library should first be installed by typing the following at the command line: ``python -m pip install gcol``, and then restarting the kernal.

 Let us first review of some basic terminology in graph theory.